Agoric/agoric-sdk/packages/notifier/README.md

 For an introduction to these concepts and implementations, see [here](https://javascript.info/async-iterators-generators).

-**Important**: In this doc, a *non-final value* is **not** a reference to JavaScript’s `final` keyword.
-It means a value in a sequence *prior to* the terminal value, i.e., before the successful completion value or the failure reason.
-The terminal value is also called the *final value*.

 For NotifierKit user documentation see [here](https://agoric.com/documentation/distributed-programming.html#notifiers).
-The following doc more precisely describes the semantics of the Notifier and the Subscription, their distributed system properties, and what this means for when to use each one.
+The following doc more precisely describes the semantics of the NotifierKit and the SubscriptionKit, their distributed system properties, and what this means for when to use each one.

 # Distributed Asynchronous Iteration

-An *async iteration* is an abstract sequence of values.
+JavaScript's *async iterations* are manipulated by `AsyncGenerators`, `AsyncIterables`, and `AsyncIterators`.
+An async iteration is an abstract sequence of values.
 It consists of any number of *non-final values* in a fully ordered sequence revealed asynchronously over time.
-In other words, the values are fully ordered compared to the time when they were provided to the publishing mechanism.
-In the case of more than one publisher supplying values to the same sequence, the order is determined by when the sequence receives the values.
-The point is that all consumers see the whole sequence, or a subset of it, in the same order.
+In other words, the values have a full ordering, and all consumers see the whole sequence, or a subset of it, in the same order.

 The sequence may continue indefinitely or may terminate in one of two ways: